simonw/til/github-actions/github-pages.md

 ```
 Anything that goes in that `_site/` directory will be published to the GitHub Pages site.

+The `permissions` are required:

+- `contents: read` allows the `actions/checkout` action to check out the repo
-The `permissions` are required - the `pages: write` one enables writes to pages and for some reason the `id-token: write` one is needed by the [actions/deploy-pages](https://github.com/actions/deploy-pages) action.
+- `pages: write` enables writes to pages
+- `id-token: write` one is needed by the [actions/deploy-pages](https://github.com/actions/deploy-pages) action for some reason

 The default URL for the site will be `https://$GITHUB_USERNAME.github.io/$REPO_NAME/`.
 You can set this to [custom domain](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site) if you want.